 Fifteen Section 7 consultations were conducted between 2006 and 2016 related to sewer/water maintenance.
-Each of the consultations was related to activities occurring outside of the area under consideration for critical habitat designation.
-No future sewer/water maintenance projects were identified that would take place within the potential critical habitat area.
+Each of the consultations was related to activities occurring outside of the critical habitat designation.
+No future sewer/water maintenance projects were identified that would take place within the critical habitat area.